pascaltribel/PyAWD/README.md

 jupyter-notebook
 ```

-- `HeatPropagation.ipynb`: an introduction to PDE solving and simulation using Devito applied on the heat propagation
 - `AcousticWaveGeneration.ipynb`: an introduction to PDE solving and simulation using Devito applied on the acoustic wave propagation
 - `Marmousi.ipynb`: a visualisation of the Marmousi velocity field used in the simulations
 - `GenerateAcousticWaveDataset.ipynb`: an example of dataset generation workflow
+- `Interrogators.ipynb`: an introduction to the PyAWD Interrogators usage